dcunited001/dcunited001.github.io/_drafts/ragnarok-star.md

         cultural subversion.
 - Which symbols will most resist semiotic change (change in meaning or signs) over time.
 Why?
+  - how is this so completely different in our digital world.
+    - and how to harness this?
 - What systems of symbols will resist change in the face of constantly changing culture?
   - In the face of cultural turmoil before, during and after